dmarrazzo/demo-rh-bpm/readme.md

 - Add this system property to the standalone.xml: `jbpm.enable.multi.con=true`

-Add users through JBoss EAP command line:
+Considering a standard installation where the group are mapped in the JEE roles, you can add users through JBoss EAP command line:

 	./add-user.sh -a -u supplier1 -p password --role user,supplier
 	./add-user.sh -a -u supplier2 -p password --role user,supplier